 Illinois Secure Choice Savings Program

-Employers in Illinois will be required to participate in the Illinois Secure Choice Savings Program if they meet the following criteria:
+Employers in Illinois are required to participate in the Illinois Secure Choice Savings Program if they meet the following criteria:

 - Have 5 or more employees